 - Small bag size

-Compared to traditional kibble or canned foods, this option prioritizes raw nutrition and ingredient quality.
-The tradeoff is a higher price point and the need to adjust portions to avoid overfeeding when used as a topper.
+Compared to traditional kibble or wet food, this freeze-dried option prioritizes whole-animal ingredients and nutritional variety.
+The main tradeoff is a higher price point per serving compared to standard kibble.

 - Includes fruits and vegetables